samothx/AisParser/README.md

 Generally all possible values can be queried on a valid or invalid result object.
 Numerical values will result in **NaN**, string values in the **empty string** when not part of the message.
 Only available values will actually be parsed.
 If errors occurr during parsing you will receive an exception, so it is important to secure the reading code with a try catch block.

-The **supportedValues** variable supplies a dictionary of strings that contains the variable names that are supported by the parsed message associated with their type or value.
+The **supportedValues** variable supplies a dictionary of strings that contains the variable names that are supported by the parsed message associated with their type or unit.

 The function ***getUnit(fieldName)*** returns the type of value for a field.
 For numeric values following return values are possible: